Cold sores

 Image credit: Canva

-An infection outbreak has four stages:
+An outbreak has 4 stages:

-1. A tingling feeling in the skin.
+• A tingling feeling in your skin.

 • Use sunblock lip balm (SPF 15 or above) if you’re outside in the sun.